-The Human-Computer Interaction Center (HCI Center, or HCIC for short) is a central institute of RWTH Aachen University that focuses on usability and the research, design, development and evaluation of new user interfaces.
+The Human-Computer Interaction Center (HCI Center, or HCIC for short) is a central institute of RWTH Aachen University.
+It integrates an interdisciplinary group of researchers that look at Human-Computer Interaction, Usability, Risk Communication and Technology Acceptance from different perspectives.
+We conduct academic and industry-funded research and development.
 It was founded in 2011 by four faculty members of RWTH Aachen University:

 - Jan Borchers, Professor of Computer Science and head of the Chair for Media Informatics and Human-Computer Interaction (founding director)